Dynamically New Comet C/2025 D1 (Groeller) with Record Perihelion Distance: Introduction

 Comet C/2025 D1 (Groeller) was discovered on 2025 February 20 at an inbound heliocentric distance of $r_{\rm H} = 15.1$ au.
 Serendipitous prediscovery observations dating back to as early as 2018 were identified, facilitating robust orbit determination \citep{2025MPEC....D...83W}.
 According to JPL Horizons' orbital solution, C/2025 D1 has a perihelion distance of $q = 14.1$ au, the largest known among comets.
-With an orbital inclination nearly orthogonal to the ecliptic ($i = 84\fdg5$) and a slightly hyperbolic heliocentric eccentricity ($e = 1.003$), the perihelion passage of the comet will occur in 2028 May.
+With a slightly hyperbolic heliocentric eccentricity ($e = 1.003$) on the inbound leg of the trajectory due to perturbations of the giant planets, and an orbital inclination nearly orthogonal to the ecliptic ($i = 84\fdg5$), the perihelion passage of the comet will occur in 2028 May.
 In this paper, we analyse archival observations to examine comet C/2025 D1 on the inbound leg of its trajectory.